geniusisme/subl_treeedit/README.md

 ## Usage

-In command palette choose "Treeedit Show In Tree" to open tree witch current file.
+In command palette choose "Treeedit: Show In Tree" to open tree with current file.

 Use arrow keys to navigate around.
 Enter to open file and to fold/unfold directories.